ChromeUniverse/Personal-website/src/content/articles/prisma-learning.md

 It's far from being perfect though, and like any technology, it's not without its faults and limitations.
 But that's what alternatives like Drizzle are for -- and it's great to see more competition in the DB tooling space.

 I hope this post has helped you learn a bit more about this awesome piece of DB tooling, and maybe even convinced you to try it out for yourself. 😉

+Special thanks to [Alana Caporale](https://github.com/alanacapcreates) and [Tracy Black](https://github.com/psuedoo) for sharing their feedback on this post before it went live.

 Peace ✌